mmkal/p-suite/readme.md

 For browser usage, or if bundle size is a concern for any other reason, you can use the individual exports (for example `import pMemoize from 'p-suite/p-memoize'`) without negatively impacting your bundle size.

+Please consider [sponsoring sindresorhus](https://github.com/sponsors/sindresorhus) if you find this package useful.

 <!-- begin generated package docs -->

 ## Packages